-The City of Grand Rapids (the City) sponsors the Pension Plan of the City of Grand Rapids General Retirement System (the System), which is a contributory single-employer retirement plan.
+The City of Grand Rapids (the City) sponsors the City of Grand Rapids General Retirement System (the System), which is a contributory single-employer retirement plan.
 The System, which is administered by the System's Board of Trustees, is a defined benefit plan.
 The System provides retirement, disability and survivor benefits to plan members and beneficiaries.

-The Pension System of the City of Grand Rapids General Retirement System is an independent trust qualified under applicable provisions of the Internal Revenue Code (IRC) and is an independent entity (separate and distinct from the employer/plan sponsor) as required by: (1) state law and (2) IRC provisions setting forth qualified plan status.
+The Pension System of the City of Grand Rapids General Retirement System is an independent trust qualified under applicable provisions of the Internal Revenue Code and is an independent entity (separate and distinct from the employer/plan sponsor) as required by: (1) state law and (2) IRC provisions setting forth qualified plan status.
 The Trustees of the plan have fiduciary obligations and legal liability for any violations of fiduciary duties as independent Trustees.
-There are seven Trustees: three elected by plan members, one member of the City Commission to be appointed by the City Commission, and three persons appointed by the mayor, subject to the approval of the City Commission.
+There are seven Trustees: three elected by plan members, one member of the City Commission to be appointed by the City Commission, one person appointed by the Mayor, two persons appointed by the City Commission and three persons appointed by the mayor, subject to the approval of the City Commission.